Interested in learning more about what we do? Let's Talk!

 If you have a building automation system (BAS), you can set limits on temperature changes remotely, further reducing human errors to maximize your energy efficiency and savings.

 Finally, if your facility has a unit serving a single space with variable occupancy or a makeup air system with 100 percent outside air, consider a Variable Frequency Drive (VFD) on your unit’s fan.
 The VFD will reduce the speed of the fan when there is less load in the space.
 Reducing a fan’s speed by just 20 percent can result in a nearly 50 percent reduction in energy use.
+Use your economizer.

 It is almost always more expensive to heat or cool outside air than to reuse the conditioned air that is already in your building.
 If your HVAC system has the option, run it in economizer mode—also known as “free cooling”.
 When conditions are correct, more outdoor air can be pulled in at a lower temperature and humidity than recycled air to reduce or eliminate the cooling load.